 - Let chicken cool for a few minutes so it’s easier to handle, then shred chicken apart with two forks.

-- Mix Frank’s Hot Sauce, olive oil, Worcestershire sauce, Green Tabasco Sauce, Agave Nectar, and the other 1/4 cup chicken stock.
+- Mix Frank’s Hot Sauce, olive oil, Worcestershire sauce, Green Tabasco Sauce, sweetener, and the other 1/4 cup chicken stock.